Cord blood & cord tissue

 Aside from ensuring that your child has healthy cells to fall back on later in life, the same stem cells will also be able to help blood-related family should they fall ill with life-threatening diseases.

-Using baby teeth stem cells to heal and repair
+Can baby teeth stem cells be used to heal and repair from illness?

 Once the stem cells are harvested and scientists are able to get them to multiply into enough cells to start building tissue, they can begin to be used in stem cell therapy.
 This medical technique is on the rise as more research is being carried out into exactly how far it could progress the course of medicine.